 | Exam fee | $395-495 depending on HRCI membership |

-The 25 pretest questions are unscored and used by HRCI to evaluate future exam questions.
+The 25 pretest questions are unscored and used by HRCI® to evaluate future exam questions.
 You won't know which questions are pretest, so treat all questions seriously.
+With 90 scored questions in 120 minutes, you have roughly 63 seconds per question on average, which is enough time to read carefully and choose, but not enough to deliberate at length.

 PHR Content Areas and Weights (2026)